SoftwareAG/adabas-go-api/doc/Overview.md

 ## Feature set

-Software AG does not guarantee support if there are issues with the Adabas Go API.
+Software AG does not guarantee support if there are issues with the Adabas API for Go.
 All current Adabas database versions are accessible.
 On Adabas Mainframe there might be some issues.
 Current features include:

 - Read, insert, update and delete records.
 Reference data in Adabas fields with Adabas short name or logical field names defined in Adabas maps